You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 The Dizzying Truth About Lipitor: Understanding the Connection

-As one of the most widely prescribed cholesterol-lowering medications, Lipitor (atorvastatin) has been a staple in many people's medication routines for years.
-However, like any medication, it's not without its side effects.
-One of the most common complaints among Lipitor users is dizziness.
-But how common is it, and what can you do if you experience it?
+Lipitor, a popular cholesterol-lowering medication, has been a staple in many people's medicine cabinets for years.
+However, like any medication, it can have side effects, and one of the most common complaints is dizziness.
+But how common is dizziness with Lipitor, and what can you do to alleviate these symptoms?

 What is Lipitor?